-Tuli also credits his current colleagues at SMU, especially Jin K. Han, professor of marketing; Provost Rajendra Srivastava; and the business school dean, Howard Thomas, with creating an atmosphere that nurtures and supports young faculty and their research.
-"Without this kind of support," says Tuli, "it would not be possible to fully pursue our research interests, especially given our geographical distance from the US."
+Tuli also credits his current colleagues at SMU, especially Jin K. Han, professor of marketing; Provost Rajendra Srivastava (formerly of Goizeuta); and the business school dean, Howard Thomas, with creating an atmosphere that nurtures and supports young faculty and their research.
+"Without this kind of support," says Tuli, "it would not be possible to fully pursue our research interests, especially given our geographical distance from wthe US."